-- The individual components of the app store landing page that influence a user’s decision to download an app.
+- The individual components of the app landing page that influence a user’s decision to download an app.

 - The correlation between search ranking and downloads.